thegeekyb0y/hashnode-articles/cle6vsci9000d0al7a6ea9h11.md

 I was working on a project that involved connecting to an API and getting some data.
 I thought I had everything figured out, but then I got an error message that made me go crazy.

+Note that: I will not be sharing real API used as I am currently developing a useful project out of it.

 ```python
 import requests